- Registered psychologist with the Australian Health Practitioner Regulation Agency (AHPRA)

 - Associate Diploma of Jazz Studies (Sydney Conservatorium of Music)

-I have experience working in psychiatric hospitals with inpatients and outpatients, in private practice, and school.
+I have experience working in psychiatric hospitals with inpatients and outpatients, school, and in private practice.
+I work with all age groups.

 Children: I have experience working with children with anxiety, depression, recovering from grief and loss, selective mutism, autism, stress (e.g. due to academic, social or family factors), problems stemming from the overuse of technology, behavioural problems, anger-management, and low self-esteem.
-I do not do psychometric testing.
+I do not do psychometric testing or write psychometric reports.

 Therapeutic modes and areas of interest

 I have a longstanding interest in the (negative) relationship between anxiety and creativity.
-Identifying, understanding and working through anxiety (psychological pain) often results in resumed creativity.
+Identifying, understanding and working through anxiety (psychological pain) often results in enhanced creativity.